Here to help with all your invasive weed and county declared pest issues.

 To promote "weed free" forage utilization.
-The N.C.W.P. recognizes that hay producers, as well as hay consumers, are a “vector” for noxious weed dispersal.
+The NCWP recognizes that hay producers, as well as hay consumers, are a potential transmitter for noxious weed dispersal.
 This program hopes to increase the production and use of "weed free" forage, to help decrease the spread of invasive noxious weeds on feeding areas, roadways, and public lands.

-When the NCWP retrieves all left over twine and confirms the harvest site, a certification form will be issued on site.
-This is not a "transit", but merely a hay certification used in local deliveries.
-Deliveries outside of state would require a transit, which is available at the NCWP office free of charge.
+When the NCWP retrieves all of the left over twine and confirms the harvest site, a certification form will be issued on site.
+This is NOT a "transit", but merely a hay certification used in local deliveries.
+Deliveries outside of the state of Wyoming would require a transit, which is available at the NCWP office free of charge.

-The NCWP will list the certified hay on the University of Wyoming extension “hay list” website.
-This is a free advertising tool and operators can request to be removed at any time.
+The NCWP will list the certified hay on the University of Wyoming extension hay list website.
+This is free advertising tool and operators can request to be removed at any time.